qiankunli/qiankunli.github.io/_posts/Technology/Kubernetes/2015-03-04-kubernetes_service.md

 [Kubernetes Networking 101 – Ingress resources](http://www.dasblinkenlichten.com/kubernetes-networking-101-ingress-resources/)

 [Getting started with Calico on Kubernetes](http://www.dasblinkenlichten.com/getting-started-with-calico-on-kubernetes/)（未读）My goal with these posts has been to focus on the primitives and to show how a Kubernetes cluster handles networking internally as well as how it interacts with the upstream or external network.

+A service provides a stable virtual IP (VIP) address for a set of pods.
+It’s essential to realize that VIPs do not exist as such in the networking stack.
+For example, **you can’t ping them.** They are only Kubernetes- internal administrative entities.
+Also note that the format is IP:PORT, so the IP address along with the port make up the VIP. **Just think of a VIP as a kind of index into a data structure mapping to actual IP addresses.**

+k8s的service discovery 真的是 service 组件的discovery

+1. kube-proxy，给service 一个host 可访问的ip:port
+2. kube-dns/CNCF project CoreDNS，给service 一个域名
+3. Ingress，给service 一个可访问的http path